We've all had to start somewhere

 Training

 Each year the club runs a number of courses in basic and advanced navigation, First Aid and Leadership.
-If you are not familiar with use of map and compass, training courses are provided.
+If you are not familiar with use of map and compass, training courses are provided for those skills also.

 We encourage people to take part in the navigation course at a minimum - navigation is a key hillwalking skill which will allow you to explore mountains in safety at your own pace, will allow you develop your leadership skills leading a club hike and is a skill that will be useful where-ever you are in the world.
 One committee member takes responsibility for training.
 If you would like guidance the Training Officer will be pleased to assist you.